-- Now let's assume we know how to fix all micro-issues that affact build reproducibility. - How do we go about making large FOSS software collections reproducible? - Use case: Debian - Approach: establish a corresponding Quality Assurance process and soft-enforce it using Continuous Integration (CI)
+- Let's now assume we know how to fix all micro-issues that affact build reproducibility. - How do we go about making large FOSS software collections reproducible? - Use case: Debian - Approach: establish a corresponding Quality Assurance process and soft-enforce it using Continuous Integration (CI).